abhiypathak/hubot/README.md

 to talk about your own instance, how to use and deploy, what functionality he has, etc!

-his bot is installed on a Docker container running Ubuntu 16.04, node 4.4.4 and npm 3.9.0.
+This bot is installed on a Docker container running Ubuntu 16.04, node 4.4.4 and npm 3.9.0.

 Ensure you have a local redis server installed, if you like caching